Can Dogs Eat Corn on the Cob?

 Those leftover corn kernels stuck to the cob may be tempting to feed to your dog, but keep in mind that at times, sensitive dogs may develop allergies to corn causing troublesome symptoms such as hives, red, itchy skin and intestinal effects.
 However, contrary to common belief, corn is not a common cause for allergic reactions in dogs.
 Indeed, corn was responsible for less than 2 percent of all of the allergies in dogs, according to a study.

-The main issue with eating corn on the cob is the fact that some dogs may swallow the whole cob or a large chunk of it.
+The main danger with corn on the cob is that dogs may swallow the whole cob or a large chunk of it.
 Often, dogs can pass the most unimaginable items, but corn on the cob is often one of the most difficult to pass because of its size.
 Once ingested, the cob gets stuck somewhere within the dog's digestive tract causing a partial or complete intestinal obstruction.
 This means a corn on the cob stolen from the table may cause Scruffy to end up on a table too, but this time the surgeon's table.

 When to Visit a Vet